chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 __Remote / Automated Installation__
-You can craft an installation script using the following links as starting points:
+You can craft an installation script using the following links as starting points, and leveraging the __wget__ command as outlined in [Obtain the Splunk Installation Package](get_package

 <a href="http://docs.splunk.com/Documentation/Forwarder/6.5.3/Forwarder/Installanixuniversalforwarderremotelywithastaticconfiguration" target="_blank">docs.splunk.com/Documentation/Forwarder/6.5.3/Forwarder/Installanixuniversalforwarderremotelywithastaticconfiguration</a>
 <a href="https://answers.splunk.com/answers/34896/simple-installation-script-for-universal-forwarder.html" target="_blank">answers.splunk.com/answers/34896/simple-installation-script-for-universal-forwarder</a>